 Most call centers use an Erlang-C model to figure out the staffing needs.
 Here’s one example (there are many)

-Holiday planning for your healthcare call center
+Holiday planning for your healthcare call center on Amazon connect contact center

 Holiday support is something you need to figure out before you get started.
 Many practices have emergency numbers and voicemails set up.
 If you have an onsite and offsite call center, you will need to figure out how you are going to support the holiday schedules of multiple countries.
-In Aws connect contact center, it is quite easy to set up operating hours – however, you do need to make some changes for routing calls to appropriate places based on the times and days of the calls.
+In Amazon connect contact center, it is quite easy to set up operating hours – however, you do need to make some changes for routing calls to appropriate places based on the times and days of the calls.

 You need to put in a lot of thoughts into this.
 You would also have to register your CNAM (caller ID Name) for your caller ID.